CrunchyData/postgres-operator/docs/content/installation/other/ansible/installing-metrics.md

 The following assumes the proper [prerequisites are satisfied][ansible-prerequisites] we can now install the PostgreSQL Operator.

-At a minimum, the following inventory variables should be configured to install the metrics infrastructure:
+At a minimum, the following variables should be configured to install the metrics infrastructure:

 | Name                              | Default     | Description                                                                                                                                                                      |